ChitturiSaiSuman/Disjoint_set_union_Python_Recipe/README.md

 ### Examples
 ```
 def main():
-    # Examples to demonstrate DSU
+    # Example to demonstrate DSU

     dsu = DSU(10)
     # Instantiate an object of DSU